• Skip to primary navigation

 Why you'll love this recipe

-• No-spread, perfect shapes – The dough stays smooth and bakes flat, so every cookie keeps its clean edges and beautiful details.
+• No-spread, perfect shapes – The dough stays smooth and bakes flat, so every cookie keeps clean edges and perfect details.

-• Soft and buttery texture – Made with powdered sugar for a tender crumb and that melt-in-your-mouth flavor everyone loves.
+• Soft and buttery – Made with powdered sugar for a tender crumb and that melt-in-your-mouth texture everyone loves.

-• Fun to bake and decorate – Roll, cut, and add your favorite royal icing or glaze for holiday cookies that look as good as they taste.
+• Fun to bake & decorate – Roll, cut, and finish with icing for cookies that look amazing every single time.

 You need these ingredients to make these easy cut out cookies: